One China: Policy position in the PRC

 In practice, official sources and state-owned media never refer to the "ROC government", and seldom to the "government of Taiwan".
 Instead, the government in Taiwan is referred to as the "Taiwan authorities".
 The PRC does not accept or stamp Republic of China passports.
 Instead, a Taiwan resident visiting Mainland China must use a Taiwan Compatriot Entry Permit.
-Hong Kong grants visa-free entry to holders of a Permit; while holders of a ROC passport must apply for a Pre-arrival Registration.
+Hong Kong grants visa-free entry to holders of a Permit, while holders of a ROC passport must apply for a Pre-arrival Registration.
 Macau grants visa-free entry to holders of both the permit and the passport.

 The United Front, which consists of the eight other political parties in the PRC subordinate to the CCP, has adhered to the One-China policy and opposes Taiwan independence.
 Among the parties that accepted it are the Revolutionary Committee of the Chinese Kuomintang (a splinter left-wing party that broke away from the main Kuomintang) and the Taiwan Democratic Self-Government League.

-In 1950, Premiere Zhou Enlai stated that the principle that Taiwan is part of China is "not only a historical fact but affirmed by the Cairo Declaration, the Potsdam Declaration, and the conditions after Japan's surrender."
+In 1950, Premier Zhou Enlai stated that the principle that Taiwan is part of China is "not only a historical fact but affirmed by the Cairo Declaration, the Potsdam Declaration, and the conditions after Japan's surrender."

+In its foreign relations, the PRC does not object to other countries having Taiwan trade offices, so long as those countries are not formally engaged in diplomatic activity.

 Policy position in the ROC

-The only official statement of the ROC on its interpretation of the One-China principle dates back to 1 August 1992.
-At that time, the National Unification Council of the ROC expressed the ROC's interpretation of the principle as: